miguelalarcos/quick-search-form/README.md

 <input type="checkbox" name="done" class="boolean" checked={{doc 'done'}}>
 ```

 The possible types are: string, boolean, integer, float, decimal, date and array (of strings).
-Decimal types are instances of Decimal of decimal.js, and dates are instances of moment.

 A doc can be in three different states: raw, JSON and object.
 The package provides functions to pass from JSON to object and the reverse: `JSON2Object`, `object2JSON`.
 A form will output in JSON.
 To help the things, you can do the next: